 Voluntours need to pay for their own airfare to and from Cape Town.
 Our well-travelled programme coordinators will happily assist you with planning your trip, recommendations for budget booking agencies, ideas for extending your trip after the tour and any other travel-related issues you may encounter.
 Alcoholic beverages and off-tour entertainment are not covered by Global Wheeling.

 Start dates are fixed and will run for two weeks with a two week break in-between tours.
-Our 2017 tours start in November and tour run each month until the end of April 2018.
+Our 2019 tours start in November and tour run each month until April 2020.

 Contact us stating your desired tour month and we will get in touch to arrange a Skype interview to get to know you better and to answer any questions you might have.
 We will take deposits and secure places once we have chosen the candidates for each tour.

 We are accepting preliminary candidates to be placed on waiting lists until June 2017 where the final cut will be made for the limited 120 annual positions available.
 We strongly encourage applicants to motivate their reasons for wanting to be selected for the programme with a one page supporting document.
 With limited spots available only candidates expressing a genuine interest in the ideals of the project will be considered.

 You will be one of twenty brave eco-warriors hailing from all over the world.
 As a global movement, we value and celebrate diversity, in all shapes and forms.
 We will not enforce an age limit, but our programme is focused on bringing together fit, like-minded, young-at-heart (environment/volunteer) individuals, with a special focus on students embarking on a degree in environmental studies, ecology, sustainability and/or international relations.
 We also welcome and encourage corporate team-building groups in order to bring a productive team even closer.